sbunivedu/db-contacts-app/README.md

 ```
 Note:
 * You will need to replace "user_name" with your actual Cloud9 user name,
-which can be found under "accout settings".
+which can be found under "account settings".
 * You need to run the commands in the directory, under which the CSV files are
   stored.